The best substitutes for BEST Bagoong are Shrimp Paste, Dried Shrimps, Fish Sauce, Anchovies, and Miso.

 It is also used to make the popular Filipino dish, Bagoong.

-If you can’t find shrimp paste, you can substitute Bagoong for the same flavor profile.
+If you can't find shrimp paste, you can substitute Bagoong for the same flavor - or try shrimp paste swap options to match intensity and salt.

 Just be aware that Bagoong is significantly saltier than shrimp paste.